 The nights have clearly drawn in, since the urge has returned for me to fiddle with an image and see if I can produce something as pleasing, but significantly different to the original.
-In this case the starting point was a Dahlia ‘Tahoma Star‘ whose colour and form somehow slipped though our aesthetic filter a couple of years ago.
+In this case the starting point was a Dahlia ‘Tahoma Star‘ whose colour and form somehow slipped through our aesthetic filter a couple of years ago.
 Perhaps it was a freebie, or included in a Dahlia selection?
-Or maybe F leant on me….
+Or maybe Fiona leant on me.

 Its frankly garish mix of colours and distorted petals do though give it a degree of striking symmetry which I thought would lend itself to some manipulation.
-And I like its regular 8 petalled windmill effect like those toys you can pick up at beach shops… But is there a first amongst equals in my assorted offerings?The swallows have all left for the Southern Hemisphere, in disgust at this plagiarism, but the Dahlia will probably retain a place in the Long Border, in part because it was one of only 2 cultivars to survive in the ground last winter, but also because of our recent discovery of a smallish semi double Japanese Anemone (Prince Heinrich AGM) which has a similar pink in its double petals, yellow stamens and also reveals some interesting green streaking of the rear petals or sepals, as the flower fades and dies.
-Planted in front of the taller Dahlia, this does seem to tone down its brash form …
+And I like its regular 8 petalled windmill effect like those simple toys you can pick up at beach shops.
+But is there a first amongst equals in my assorted offerings?The swallows have all left for the Southern hemisphere, in disgust at this plagiarism, but the Dahlia will probably retain a place in the long border, in part because it was one of only 2 cultivars to survive in the ground last winter, but also because of our recent discovery of a smallish semi-double Japanese Anemone (‘Prince Heinrich’ AGM), which has a similar pink in its double petals, yellow stamens and also reveals some interesting green streaking of the rear petals or sepals, as the flower fades and dies.
+Planted in front of the taller Dahlia, this does seem to tone down ‘Tahoma Star’s brash form.

-Many other plants currently just have single leaves going through a range of glorious colour and pattern changes whilst their neighbours carry on regardless with their chlorophyll induced greenery.
+Many other plants currently just have single leaves going through a range of autumnal colour and pattern changes whilst their neighbours carry on regardless with their chlorophyll induced greenery.
 More firsts amongst equals?

-But I thought more research was merited and found a brilliant and elegant paper on this topic, by Evangelista, Hotton and Dumais.
-Click here for details – it’s really worth a look since not only did they study using time lapse photography, the way that the Erodium seed, in this case a native American annual E. cicutarium, dries out and coils up, then straightens as the humidity increases, but they also use computer models to work out the energy stored and released during this process.
+I thought more research was merited, and found a brilliant and elegant paper on this topic, by Evangelista, Hotton and Dumais.
+Click here for details – it’s really worth a look, since not only did they study, using time lapse photography, the way that the Erodium seed, in this case a native American annual E. cicutarium, dries out and coils up.
+But also how it then straightens as the humidity increases.
+They also use computer models to work out the energy stored and released during this process.
 They demonstrate how this repeated twisting and straightening will actually drive the pointed seed into the ground, or a crevice, and they speculate about the evolutionary advantages of such a dispersal technique over the straight catapult dehiscence of the Geranium seed.
 The smooth Geranium seed can be flung further with little air resistance, whereas the hairy twisted Erodium seed stands a better chance of being blown along by any wind around, so potentially travelling greater distances from the mother plant.

-I’ve also found a brief Time Lapse You Tube clip of what actually goes on as the seed goes through this drying out process, and the boring – that’s BORING, motion that can be created.
-Click here for this video:
+I’ve also found a brief time lapse clip of what actually goes on as the seed goes through this drying out process, and the boring – that’s BORING, motion that can be created, when it becomes wet again.